 In today’s world, running a criminal background check takes a matter of seconds.
 It is so simple and so cheap to check someone’s permanent record, that many institutions will do so even when it is not strictly “necessary”.
-While many organizations will take a stance of lenience for those with a criminal past, it is certainly better to not have to explain your youthful indiscretions.
+While many organizations will take a stance of leniency for those with a criminal past, it is certainly better to not have to explain your youthful indiscretions.

 A large percentage of employers run background checks before even offering a job to a prospective employee.
-Criminal records are certainly not the end of the world when it comes to seeking employment, but unfortunately even a single item showing up on your public search can be the difference between landing a new career and continuing on with your search.
-In an extremely competitive market, any disadvantage can seriously hinder the chances at getting a job.
+Criminal records are certainly not the end of the world when it comes to seeking employment, but unfortunately, even a single item showing up on your public search can be the difference between landing a new career and continuing on with your search.
+In an extremely competitive market, any disadvantage can seriously hinder the chances of getting a job.

-If you were convicted of a drug related crime when you were 21 or younger, you have the legal right to seek expungement for those offense(s).
+If you were convicted of a drug-related crime when you were 21 or younger, you have the legal right to seek expungement for those offense(s).
 Given how fast, inexpensive, and successful this process is, why would you wait any longer?

 Contact our West Long Branch Underage Drug Offense Expungement Attorneys Today

-At The Law Office of Chamlin, Rosen, Uliano & Witherington, our team of expungement attorneys understand that a criminal conviction is a black cloud which can loom for a lifetime.
-That is exactly why we take pride serving clients whose previous mistakes are making a negative impact on their life in local New Jersey communities including West Long branch, Eatontown, Red Bank, Freehold, Asbury Park, Ocean, Long Branch, Ocean County, Wall, and the greater Monmouth County area.
+At The Law Office of Chamlin, Rosen, Uliano & Witherington, our team of expungement attorneys understand that a criminal conviction is a black cloud that can loom for a lifetime.
+That is exactly why we take pride serving clients whose previous mistakes are making a negative impact on their life in local New Jersey communities including West Long Branch, Eatontown, Red Bank, Freehold, Asbury Park, Ocean, Long Branch, Ocean County, Wall, and the greater Monmouth County area.
 Contact us online or through our West Long Branch offices today by calling (732) 440-3950 for a free and confidential consultation regarding your underage drug offenses and the possibility of having your criminal drug offenses expunged.